freeCodeCamp/guide/src/pages/csharp/foreach/index.md

 # Foreach loop

-The `foreach` loop evaluate each element in a collection.
+The `foreach` loop evaluates each element in a collection.

 ## Example
 ```